Villa Albertine Launches Lafayette Fellowship Funding Graduate Study in France in STEM, Humanities, and the Arts

 A new graduate fellowship in France for tomorrow’s leaders.

 Launching on the occasion of the 250th anniversary of the American Declaration of Independence and celebrating the French-American friendship, the Lafayette Fellowship will fund one year of master’s level study in France for up to 30 outstanding American students.
 The call for applications was opened on August 29, 2025 and will accept applications until November 30, 2025.
-The first cohort of Lafayette Fellowship laureates will be welcomed in Paris in July 2026.
+The first cohort of Lafayette Fellowship laureates will be welcomed in Paris on July 4, 2026.

 The Program